Little-six-Wang/optimize-Matrix-multiply-with-AVX/Induction/MMult_8x8_7.md

 ![compare MMult_8x8_6 with MMult_8x8_7](picturer/compare_MMult_8x8_6_MMult_8x8_7.png)

-You can see some improvement in performance.This reduces indexing overhead.
+You can see some improvement in performance.

+Beacuse this reduces indexing overhead.